LAVENDER COTTAGE

 The path is balast from my husbands model railway.

-Peeking through the parlor window
+Peeking through the bedroom windows

-Peeking through the bedroom window
+Peeking through the bedroom windows

 So that is Lavender Cottage all done,it might not be wholly authentic, but I think it has turned out pleasing to the eye.